opensearch-project/documentation-website/_security-analytics/sec-analytics-config/detectors-config.md

     You can skip the next step for applying select rules if you are satisfied with those automatically populated by the system.
 Otherwise, go to the next step to select rules individually.
     {: .note }

 1. Expand **Detection rules** to show the list of available detection rules for the selected log type.
 Initially, all rules are selected by default.
-The following image shows all of the toggles for the rules on and selected.
+The following image illustrates this.

     <img src="{{site.url}}{{site.baseurl}}/images/Security/select_rules.png" alt="Select or deselect rules that the detector will use for findings" width="85%">